aniruddhPyati/Blog-api/README.md

 Blogging Platform REST API

-A comprehensive REST API for a blogging platform, built with Spring Boot, Spring Data JPA, JWT, and Hibernate Validator.
+A comprehensive REST API for a blogging platform, built with Spring Boot, Spring Data JPA, Spring Security, JWT Authentication and Hibernate Validator.
 This project provides a robust backend solution for managing blog posts, users, and authentication.

 ## Features